mastershadow/xfce4-build-scripts/README.md

 **xfce4-dev-install.sh** installs everything

+**xfce4-dev-settings.sh** contains some settings you may want to customize

 These scripts have to be considered as alpha version.

 I wrote them to make my life a lot easier :)